 How do users behave within your app?
 What do they like?
 What do they dislike?
 It can be easy to ignore these questions and focus on different Key Performance Indicators (KPI) such as retention or downloads, however, it’s just as important to track user behaviour in your mobile apps.

-By analysing your user’s behaviour it helps you see how your users are interacting with your app … therefore, having the right tools put in place will help.
+Analysing your user’s behaviour helps you see how your users are interacting with your app … therefore, having the right tools put in place will help.

 “Every action in marketing and product development should be measured and analysed.
 It shouldn't be based on gut feeling.”
 Tigran Hakobyan, Inapptics

 User behaviour analysis is complex in practice, of course, but often marketers overcomplicate it.
 Users provide insight into how they tick by downloading, engaging, scrolling and navigating through your app.
 By using user behaviour analytics, it allows you to translate the insight provided by the app.

 We spoke to some industry experts about user behaviour and what tips they had to ensure a mobile experience strategy of the highest standard.

 1. Pick An App User Behaviour Analytics Tool That Best Suits You

 Not all apps are created equal, and neither are app analytical tools.
 According to Tune, app analytics tools can be divided into three macro categories.

 Marketing analytics: This is key to understanding how to monetise the app, increasing ROI and not losing customers.